leeclemnet/leeclemnet.github.io/projects.md

 <a href="http://seds.ca">
 <img src="{{ site.url }}/assets/pics/seds.png" height="128pt"/>
 </a>
-SEDS-Canada is a national student-led not-for-profit organization dedicated to improving the Canadian space sector.
-As Director of Finance, I handle the organization's finances, contribute to fundraising efforts, and administer its IT resources and website.
+SEDS-Canada (Students for the Exploration and Development of Space) is a national student-led not-for-profit organization dedicated to improving the Canadian space sector.
+As Director of Finance, I manage the organization's finances, contribute to fundraising efforts, and administer its IT resources and website.
 </li>

 <li>